- Blogger now uses Google Takeout to back up every part of all your blogs at once.

 "Import content" (in Settings) can now read the .atom files that Takeout uses to store blog posts, fixing a longstanding inability to do so.

 Blogger in Draft is Google's "beta" channel.
-I expect this feature will roll out to all of Blogger at some point, probably replacing the current backup.
+I expect this feature will roll out to all of Blogger at some point, replacing the current backup.
+Update: And it has.

 Meet Google Takeout